 You’ve probably come across fracking in the news and wondered if the reality is as ugly as the word.
 Maybe you’ve heard about the new natural gas boom and wondered what shale gas and coalbed methane mean for our energy needs.

 We are in the middle of a big push to exploit what’s known as unconventional gas, as more convenient, conventional sources run out.
 However, even though natural gas burns with lower emissions than dirtier fossil fuels like coal, the means of getting at these new sources of gas are far from clean.

-There is a growing body of evidence from the USA, where the unconventional gas industry is far more developed, that there are inherent and unacceptably high environmental and health risks associated with coalbed methane and shale gas extraction.
+There is a growing body of evidence from the USA and Australia, where the unconventional gas industry is far more developed, that there are inherent and unacceptably high environmental and health risks associated with coalbed methane and shale gas extraction.

 If you are concerned about any coal bed methane or shale developments in your area, please get in touch.